 - This component catches the warning and errors in the job.

-- Most important component used in error handling technique.
+- The most important component used in the error handling technique.

 - Error logs can be written using this component along with tfileoutputdelimited.

 - Context variables are variables that can be used in the job anywhere.